 IQF lets you work toward certification with projects that you complete on your own or certification without projects, which is a good option if you don't have access to related projects in your current job.

 ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We do not provide direct job placement services, but our instructors will help you build your resume and are available to give advice on finding your first job.
-Instructors will also be available to use as a professional reference upon completion of the program.
+We don’t provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
+Facilitators will also be available to use as a professional reference upon completion of the program.
 Potential students should always do research on the job market in their area before registering.

-If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button toward the top of the page).
-If you are visiting us during non-business hours, please feel free to send us a question using the "Contact Us" form to the right.
-You may also call us at (855) 534-3690(855) 534-3690 FREE.
-We will answer your questions promptly.
+If you have additional questions, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
+If you are visiting us during non-business hours, please feel free to send us a question using the Contact Us form.

-Our programs are all open-enrollment, which means you can register and start the program as soon as you're ready.
+This program is open enrollment.
+You can register and start the program as soon as you are ready.

 Please note: Once the program curriculum is accessed online or through submission of a material shipment confirmation, refunds cannot be issued.